 It’s extremely important for homeowners to know the answers to these questions.
 Additionally, homeowners should know how to fix and prevent it from happening again.

-In the meantime, though, if you’d rather have a professional’s opinion and want a technician to come and check whether you’re dealing with such a problem, our team at Clover Services is ready to help.
+In the meantime, though, if you’d rather have a professional’s opinion and want a technician to come and check whether you’re dealing with such a problem, our team at Clover Contracting is ready to help.

 What Exactly Is Water Heater Backdrafting?